Updated on October 26, 2017

 The Lost Art of Ironing

-I wonder how many twenty-first century moms teach their kids how to iron.
-In today’s world, many people don’t even bother with ironing.
+I wonder how many modern moms teach their kids how to iron.
+In today’s world, many people don’t even own an iron.
 Wrinkle-free fabrics and clothes dryers make everyday ironing a thing of the past.

-But ironing is still a handy household skill.
-It’s also soothing.
+But ironing is still a handy skill to acquire.
+It’s also soothing!
 Just ask Alexandra Stoddard, a well-known interior designer, philosopher, and celebrator of life.

 1. Versatile Steam Iron